 For us moderns, spolia are in many ways an alien concept.
 Our new buildings are mostly made of poured concrete, an ever-fresh (and quickly aging) material, often clad with freshly quarried rock or newly baked brickwork.
 Further, we consider the despoliation of earlier structures more or less a sacrilege: after all, we strive to protect cultural heritage.
 Not so for our forebears, who took a more practical approach and who did not draw the line between a virtually untouchable static "heritage" and a dynamic present that we do.
 So, when we find ourselves judging the "careless" reuse of ancient architectural sculpture in medieval structures as deplorable and disrespectful, we need to keep in mind that any such judgement is ahistorical.

 Spolia are not an undesirable side-effect of history.
 They are a reflection of how human creativity and effort resound through the ages.
 We all accept that visual artists, writers, poets or musicians, even scholars, build their creations on the works of those before them, often incorporating and "reusing" their source material.
 In a more practical way, spolia did the very same thing.
 For us, they are a tangible, instructive and thought-provoking feature of ancient sites, a hands-on demonstration of the palimpsest that is human history.

 A few weeks after Matthew Furmanski's cruise, his wife wrote to me.
 Somewhere along their further travels, one of their sons was playing with Lego bricks in some airport's "kids' corner".
 As he was incorporating parts of constructions by other children into his own design, he turned to his mother and said "look, mum, I am using the spolia"!
 It's nice to see the term has stuck for so much longer...

 Never noticed spolia before?
-You can see examples on all of our escorted tours in Turkey, Greece or Italy.
+You can see examples on all of our escorted tours.